without Internet Explorer,

 Let's get the novelty out of the way before we start, yes this is in fact a death metal record by Darkthrone a band more well known as one of the pioneers of Norwegian black metal with seminal black metal records such as "A Blaze in the Northern Sky" or "Transilvanian Hunger" but "Soulside Journey" is a unique but brief look at history that could have been.
 "Soulside Journey" has become a bit of a novelty among extreme metal fans, to some black metal fans it's divine heresy against the genre.
 To some death metal fans a sorrowful nostalgic look at the best death metal band that never was.

 "Soulside Journey" feels like it should have originated in Sweden, alongside the debut's from Grave, Entombed and Dismember.
-From the vocals right down to the sound of the guitar this album reeks of Sunlight Studio, it's astonishing to think it was recorded elsewhere.
-The guitar tone isn't quite as crunchy as the classic 'buzzsaw' tone found on Swedish death metal releases like "Left Hand Path" or "Into the Grave" but it certainly isn't clean by no stretch of the imagination.
+From the vocals right down to the sound of the guitar this album reeks of Sunlight Studio.
+The guitar tone isn't quite as crunchy as the tone found on Swedish death metal releases like "Left Hand Path" or "Into the Grave" but it certainly isn't clean by no stretch of the imagination.
 This is undoubtedly a Scandinavian death metal record.
-The vocals by Nocturno are low and not unlike Lars Goran Petrovs vocals for Entombed, a striking difference from Nocturnos vocals on any of the black metal records that followed.
+The vocals by Nocturno are low and not unlike Lars Goran Petrov's vocals for Entombed, a striking difference from Nocturno's vocals on any of the black metal records that followed.

 Doom metal riffs permeate the fabric of this album, this isn't a fast album instead it focuses purely on visceral doom laden riffs to add atmosphere to the music, it's heavy but don't expect 200bpm or more.
 This doom laden approach is especially evident on the track "Neptune Towers" which frequently slows down with overlayed keyboards for effect and it actually works quite well without sounding too gimmicky.
 This album would certainly be more experimental than any of the Swedish death metal albums at the time.
 It features more layered keyboards and the bass guitar plays a prominent role in a few songs including "Accumulation of Generalization" and "Iconoclasm Sweeps Cappadocia".

-The production on this album is very good, as mentioned it feels like a Swedish death metal record right out of Sunlight Studios.
+The production on this album is very good, as mentioned it feels like a Swedish death metal record.
 The album should ship with sticker emblazoned on the front cover "I can't believe it's not Swedish death metal".
-Also to add to the peculiarity of this release it actually has a much superior production than the trinity of black metal albums Darktrhone released after this.
+Sunlight Studio did an excellent job with the production on this album.
+Also to add to the peculiarity of this release it actually has a much superior production than the trinity of black metal albums Darkthrone released after this.
 But that isn't down to budget constraints it is more so to do with the bands change in musical direction.

 "Soulside Journey" is a blast from the past, a record that time forgot, a record seen by some as a bit of a novelty due to the bands later work.
 But this in no way diminishes the quality of this record.
 This is for death metal fans, for fans of Entombed, Grave, Dismember or Unleashed among others of that ilk.
 It's just a shame there wasn't more after this, that is speaking as a death metal fan more so than a black metal fan.
 If you're a black metal fan only; then "Soulside Journey" may not be for you.